Neighbours looking out for each other

 - Developing an approach for the management of programmes that address the misuse and abuse of both alcohol and drugs.

-- Addressing the incidence of white collar crime.
+- Addressing the incidence of white-collar crime.

 - Addressing the concerns of victims and potential victims.

 The Hillary Commission The Hillary Commission aims to improve the lifestyle of all New Zealanders by promoting and developing sport, fitness and leisure activities.
-The commission was established to not only encourage top-level sporting achievements, but also to get ordinary people involved in sport and leisure activities.
+The commission was established to not only encourage top-level sporting achievements but also to get ordinary people involved in sport and leisure activities.
 It recognises that participation in regular activities builds healthy, confident people, local pride and strong, cohesive communities, and a strong sense of national identity and pride.
-It puts an emphasis on junior sport, saying that the kids who have a go, feel part of the action and play sport designed specially for them, will grow up with great memories.
+It puts an emphasis on junior sport, saying that the kids who have a go, feel part of the action and play sport designed especially for them, will grow up with great memories.

 Those who are left on the bench, forced to play with much bigger kids or stuck at home because no one would coach their team will probably be the first to drop out.
-A big proportion of the commission's funds (from the Lotteries Grants Board with a top up from the Government), goes to community activities, where everyone is encouraged to participate, regardless of their age, fitness or physical ability.
+A big proportion of the commission's funds (from the Lotteries Grants Board with a top-up from the Government), goes to community activities, where everyone is encouraged to participate, regardless of their age, fitness or physical ability.

-Safer communities with family/whanau workers.
+Safer communities with family/whanau workers